superflash41/1INF35/labs/lab1/README.md

 ## Creation of a GNU/Linux instance
 Then create the [instance](assets/ubuntu_config.pdf) and link the elastic IP address.

-The command to `ssh` into an EC2 instance goes as follows:
+The command to `ssh` into the EC2 instance goes as follows:
 ```bash
 ssh -i /path/to/key.pem user@instance-public-dns
 ```